timlovescoding/neutral_network/README.md

 From the loss equation, we can see that L is a function of ground truth (y) and output node (A), L(y,A).
 A is the function of Z and Z is a function of W and b as: A = f(Z) = f(Wx+b).
 Thus, there are 4 main partial derivatives to find namely ∂L/∂w,∂L/∂b,∂L/∂A and ∂L/∂Z. The partial derivatives involved are the parameters in the loss function with respect to each parameter indivually.
 In code implementation, we use the cross-entropy loss function, L = - y log (A)  -  (1-y) log (1-y_hat).

 We will be using chain rule (learn the basic [here](https://www.khanacademy.org/math/ap-calculus-ab/ab-differentiation-2-new/ab-3-1a/v/chain-rule-introduction) if you are not familiar with chain rule) to figure out the partial derivatives **throughout the entire network** by backtracking all of the parameters in the connecting nodes that has contributed to the loss function (L) starting with the final output node value (A).
-Note that it is throughout the entire network as every connecting nodes has its own parameters.
+Note that it is throughout the entire network as every connecting nodes has its own weight and bias.

 **Check out how to derive the equations used for neural network in context of the code in this <a href="backprop.pdf" target="_blank">PDF written by me.</a>**.
-Please open the pdf derivations and code together. (refer `line 104-146`)
+Please open the pdf derivations and code together (refer `line 104-146`).

-**Fantastic videos to learn about backpropagation, [1](https://www.youtube.com/watch?v=Ilg3gGewQ5U) and [2](https://www.youtube.com/watch?v=tIeHLnjs5U8).**
+**Fantastic videos to learn the intuition behind backpropagation, [1](https://www.youtube.com/watch?v=Ilg3gGewQ5U) and [2](https://www.youtube.com/watch?v=tIeHLnjs5U8).**

 ## Summary